llvm/llvm-lnt/docs/importing_data.rst

    Currently accepted extensions in the NTS database are:

    * ".exec": represents execution time - a lower number is better.
+   * ".exec.status": a non zero value represents a program failure.
    * ".score": represent a benchmark score - a higher number is better.
+   * ".code_size": represents the code size of a program.
    * ".hash": represents a hash of the binary program being executed.
 This is used to detect if between compiler versions, the generated code has changed.